tafsirraza/bitcred/README.md

 ## 🏆 Hackathon Information

 BitCred was built for the Bitcoin Hackathon that started on April 7, 2025.
 All code was written during the hackathon timeline after May 10, 2025, when i joined the competition.
 The project represents our vision for a privacy-preserving, decentralized credit reputation system built on Bitcoin.

+Note:- this project is not production ready its hosted on custom domain only for showcase purpose, this system has lack of production level architecture & security.

 ---